NetApp/harvest/conf/README.md

 ### Replace an existing object template

 You can only extend existing templates as explained [above](#extend-an-existing-object-template).
-If you need to replace one of the existing object templates, let us know more on Slack or GitHub.
+If you need to replace one of the existing object templates, let us on [Discord](https://github.com/NetApp/harvest/blob/main/SUPPORT.md#getting-help) or GitHub.

 ## Harvest Versioned Templates